-This course builds on concepts presented in CPT 163-Java Programming.
-Topics covered in this course include inheritance, polymorphism and application development for graphical user interfaces (GUI).
-Students will use an integrated development environment (IDE) to create applets.
-Prerequisite(s): CPT 163
+This course builds on concepts presented in CPT 163-Java Programming I. Topics covered in this course include inheritance, polymorphism and application development for graphical user

 CPT 214-WIRELESS COMMUNICATION

 This course introduces the student to the principles of wireless communication, the line-of- sight microwave, line-of-sight laser and line-of- sight propagation techniques.
 Specific topics include satellite uplink and downlink systems, non-line-of-sight communications methods in addition to various line-of-sight technologies.
 The communications methods addressed in this course will focus on the direct interface with local and wide area networking technologies.
 Prerequisite(s): CPT 172 or CPT 183